fan2/mkdocs/docs/blog/posts/linux/kernel/vmlinux.md

 Kernel image formats differ based on compression, architecture, and specific use cases.

 - `zimage` refers to a distinct compressed kernel image file format.
-It’s designed for X86-based systems.
+It's designed for X86-based systems.
 - `bzimage` refers to a compressed kernel image file used by the Linux bootloader to load and initialize the kernel during the system boot.
 - `uImage` is a kernel image dedicated to U-Boot, which is processed from a `zImage` using the [mkimage](https://manpages.ubuntu.com/manpages/bionic/man1/mkimage.1.html) tool.
 U-Boot uses uImage through the `bootm` command.